billster45/ScienceCritAI/README.md

 ---

 ### [Utility Engineering: Analyzing and Controlling Emergent Value Systems in AIs](https://billster45.github.io/ScienceCritAI/LLM_values_summary_20250228_174807.html)
-**Why read this:** This paper is worth reading as it introduces the concept of 'Utility Engineering' to analyze and control the emergent value systems in large language models (LLMs).
-The findings reveal that as LLMs scale, they develop more coherent and consistent preferences, which raises important implications for the alignment of AI systems with human values and the potential risks associated with their decision-making processes.
+**Why read this:** This paper is worth reading as it introduces 'Utility Engineering,' a novel framework for analyzing and controlling the emergent value systems in large language models (LLMs).
+The findings reveal that as LLMs scale, they develop increasingly coherent and consistent preferences, which raises important implications for the alignment of AI systems with human values and the potential risks associated with their utility functions.

 **Date:** 2025-02-28
 **Journal:** N/A